Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Conclusion and discussion

-The highest specific angular momentum considered in this study would be expected to be sufficient to allow for the development of the low-$T/|W|$ instability inside the PNS \citep{Takiwaki+2021,Bugli+2022}.
-Since it is restricted to the post-shock region without including the PNS interior, our linear analysis cannot describe the low-$T/|W|$ instability.
-It may therefore miss the most unstable mode in the regime of strong rotation.
+The highest specific angular momentum considered in this study should lead to the development of the low-$T/|W|$ instability inside the PNS \citep{Takiwaki+2021,Bugli+2022}.
+Being restricted to the post-shock region without including the PNS interior, our linear analysis cannot describe the low-$T/|W|$ instability and may miss the most unstable mode in the regime of strong rotation.
 A linear stability analysis including both the post-shock region and the PNS interior is therefore an important next step.
 Previous linear mode calculations focused on the prediction of GW mode frequencies and included the post-shock region in addition to the PNS interior, but they were restricted to axisymmetric modes, and they assumed a hydrostatic equilibrium neglecting advection \citep{TorresForne+2018,TorresForne+2019}.
 To describe all unstable mode and their possible interaction, a linear stability analysis will have to face the challenge of combining the PNS in approximate hydrostatic equilibrium and the advection in the post-shock region.

-Finally, the magnetic field, which was neglected in this study, can be expected to play an important role for strong rotation.
-A strong magnetic field can quench the development of the low-$T/|W|$ instability \citep{Bugli+2022}.
-In the absence of rotation, the magnetic field can have a complex influence on the post-shock dynamics because of the propagation of vorticity through Alfvén waves \citep{Guilet10a,Guilet11} and a small-scale dynamo can amplify the magnetic field \citep{Endeve+2012,mueller20_magnetic}.
-It would be interesting to investigate further how the magnetic field would change the landscape of the post-shock instabilities in the presence of rotation.
+Finally, the magnetic field neglected in this study is expected to play an important role for strong rotation.
+A strong magnetic field can for example quench the development of the low-$T/|W|$ instability \citep{Bugli+2022}.
+Even in the absence of rotation, the magnetic field can have a complex influence on the post-shock dynamics because of the propagation of vorticity through Alfvén waves \citep{Guilet10a,Guilet11} and a small-scale dynamo can amplify its strength \citep{Endeve+2012,mueller20_magnetic}.
+The magnetic field should thus be taken into account in future studies of post-shock instabilities.